Nick Nero: Entry into crime

 Nero was born in Niagara Falls, Ontario into an Italian-Canadian family.
 Nero was described by one high school classmate as "dumb as a bag of hair", but very ambitious and full of rage.
 Nero took to bodybuilding and steroid abuse as a teenager as it was his ambition to become a professional wrestler, whose ring-name was to be "Iron Man".
 Nero's steroid abuse caused him to have massive muscles and a raspy voice while excessive use of a tanning salon caused his skin to take a peculiar orange tinge.
-At the age of 18, he spent $3, 500 to study professional wresting at a warehouse in Hamilton.
+At the age of 18, he spent $3,500 to study professional wrestling at a warehouse in Hamilton.

 Nero told the reporter Wade Hemsworth of The Hamilton Spectator that he could bench-press 600 pounds and spoke of his desire to be Canada's greatest professional wrestler.
 Hemsworth wrote: "He's 5 foot 8, weights 278 pounds and has a chest big enough that you can rest a dinner plate on".
 He told Hemsworth: "I like bodybuilding, but it was kind of boring.
 You just go into shows.
 I want to be an athlete, not just a guy who works out".
 In 2003, Nero placed 7th in the super-heavyweight division of the Canadian Bodybuilder Federation's championships.